After a car accident in Virginia, car insurance is sure to play a big part in any claim for injury or vehicle damage:

-In Virginia, you are not required to carry liability insurance on your vehicle if you pay a $500 Uninsured Motor Vehicle fee to the Virginia Department of Motor Vehicles.
+In Virginia, you are not required to carry liability insurance on your vehicle if you pay a $500 Uninsured Motor Vehicle Fee.
 Once you pay the fee, you are legally permitted to drive a vehicle in the state without car insurance.

 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.